sphinx-doc/sphinx/Doc-3k/library/pickle.rst

    Read a pickled object representation from the open file object given in the constructor, and return the reconstituted object hierarchy specified therein.

+   This method automatically determines whether the data stream was written in binary mode or not.

 .. method:: Unpickler.noload()